Artist Statement

 Bio

 Working from Beanwave, his studio in rural Northamptonshire, James Bristow (b.
-1973) is a contemporary British artist known for abstract expressionist silkscreen printmaking.
+1973) is a graphic designer and contemporary British artist.
+His practice centres on geometric abstraction developed through silkscreen printmaking, where repetition, overlay, and chance operate as structuring forces.

-His work has been selected for various group exhibitions in the past three years, including at: MK Gallery, Woolwich Contemporary Print Fair, Royal Society of Painter-Printmakers, The Royal Cambrian Academy of Art, New Zealand Academy of Fine Arts, and was selected by Aindrea Emelife for The Discerning Eye 2022.
+His work has been selected for various group exhibitions in the past three years, including at: MK Gallery, Woolwich Contemporary Print Fair, Royal Society of Painter-Printmakers, The Royal Cambrian Academy of Art and New Zealand Academy of Fine Arts; and was selected by Aindrea Emelife for The Discerning Eye 2022.

 In 2025 he was awarded a CVAN EM development bursary, and has been shortlisted for the 2026 John Ruskin Prize and 2025 Jackson’s Art Prize.
 Bristow’s practice has been featured in the publications Pressing Matters (issue 17) and Uppercase (issue 56).